 - Cut your pumpkin in half (lengthwise for long pumpkins, or crosswise for round pumpkin).
 Place skin side UP on the prepared tray.

-- Scoop out flesh and blend with either a food processor or stick blender until smooth, about 1 minute.
-Transfer pumpkin puree to an airtight container and keep refrigerated for up to 1 week.
+- Scoop out flesh and blend with either a food processor or stick blender until smooth.
+Transfer pumpkin puree to an airtight container and keep in the fridge for up to 1 week.

 Notes